Consensys/verax-documentation/discover/modules-standard-library/README.md

 There will be more modules added here over time as more integrations come online.

-Even if you can publish your own modules, there is scope to add them here if you feel there are re-usable, please get in touch!
+Even though you can publish your own modules, if you believe they are reusable and could be added here, please [contact us](get-involved/get-in-touch.md)!

 ## List of Standard Modules